oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 <details>
 <summary>Installing through the official NVIDIA installer from the Nvidia.com website</summary>

-Please do note that this procedure is more advanced and is often not recommended, even though it shall go alright as long as you follow each step with patience and care :)
+This procedure is more advanced and is often not recommended.
+And despite so, this is actually the method that I use to maintain an installation of the driver on my own system(s).
+It shall go alright as long as you follow each step with patience and care :)

 1. Ensure that you have uninstalled any previously installed NVIDIA drivers by running the below commands:
 ```